hopetambala/SI664-docs/exercises/final_project.md

 `heritagesite` app's [pagination.html](https://github.com/UMSI-SI664-2018Fall/heritagesites/blob/master/heritagesites/templates/heritagesites/pagination.html) template.
 URL query string values are now correctly passed between page clicks.
 Also see `views.py` and add the `PaginatedFilterView(generic.View)` class to your final project's `views.py`.
 It is a generic view mixin that returns a query string as a context [template](https://docs.djangoproject.com/en/2.1/ref/templates/api/) variable.
 Add this object to your the `FilterView` class to handle paginated filtering (see the `SiteFilterView(PaginatedFilterView, FilterView)` class).

-:warning: Test your filter(s) and make sure they perform as intended.
+:warning: Test your filter(s) in order to ensure that they perform as intended.

 ### 4.8 Navigation
 Provide a means to navigate between the various views/pages provided by your app.
 I recommend